15 Best Podcast Software Solutions in 2025

 Recording remotely or taking on remote guests is made to look easy using Riverside.

 If remote recording is your main jam, Riverside is the best podcast software.
-The program offers many perks, including podcast transcripts, high video and audio recording quality, and automated editing tools.
+The program offers many perks, including podcast transcripts, high-quality video and audio recording quality, and automated editing tools.
 The platform can host up to eight remote participants simultaneously.

 Top Features